ArminEbrahimpour/Methodology/Vulns???.md

 ## <font color="red">Mechanism</font>:
 #### Extensible markup language is designed for storing and transporting data.
+#### This classification of attack relies on an improperly configured XML parser within an application’s code.

+#### <font color="green">NOTE </font>: almost all xxe attack vulnerabilities are found as a result of an API endpoint that accepts an xml (or xml like ) payload. xml like formats include SVG, HTML, DOM, PDF(XFDF), and RTF.

 #### XML documents can contain a document type definition (DTD), which defines the structure of an XML document and the data it contains.
 These DTDs can be loaded from external sources or declared in the document itself within a DOCTYPE tag.
 For example, here is a DTD that defines an XML entity called file:
 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE example [